Assistant Head Coach Coach

-Sean Teepen enters his first year on the Bowling Green State University men’s soccer staff.
+Sean Teepen recantly wrapped up his first year on the Bowling Green State University men’s soccer staff.
 Head coach Eric Nichols announced Teepen's hiring on March 23, 2018.

 Teepen, a native of Cincinnati, joined the Falcons after spending the 2017 season at Oregon State University.

-“I’m very excited to be returning to my home state of Ohio and joining the BGSU men’s soccer program,” said Teepen.
+“I’m very excited to be returning to my home state of Ohio and joining the BGSU men’s soccer program,” said Teepen at the time of his hiring.
 “Throughout this process I have heard nothing but great things about Eric, his staff, and the men’s soccer program here.
 After my conversations with Eric, as well as coming on campus, I knew that something special was happening here and it was definitely something I wanted to be a part of.

 “I’d like to thank Coach (Steve) Simmons at Oregon State for the experience he gave me this past season, but I can’t wait to start this next chapter and I’m really looking forward to getting started at BGSU.”

 Teepen works primarily with the goalkeepers at BGSU.
-Under his guidance, three different ‘keepers, including a pair of freshmen, had at least one shutout for Oregon State last fall.
-The Beavers posted four wins over ranked opponents in 2017.
+Under his guidance, three different ‘keepers, including a pair of freshmen, had at least one shutout for Oregon State in 2017.
+The Beavers posted four wins over ranked opponents that season.

 “Sean came to BGSU highly recommended,” said Nichols.
 “He has worked with some very high-level people in college soccer, and each one of them sings his praise.